Sailorofthemind/IntricateSkyrim/README.md

 Recommended Settings:

  Standard Mode: 4k - RTX4090 or greater with 32gb to 64 gb of Ram (will achieve solid 60's exterior.
 AMD Ryzen™ 9 9950X3D, 16 cores or equivalent recommended.
-RTX5090 for over 90 frames exterior.
+RTX5090 for over 75 frames exterior.
 64 gb of ram and 9950x3d is preferred.
+Recommend not leaving chrome or any RAM draining apps open while playing.
+List uses high output settings and a custon ENB that is designed for detail and pushing the linits of what is possible.

 Standard Mode: 1440p -   Minimum AMD Radeon RX 9070 XT or RTX 5070 or RTX 4080.
 32 gb of RAM needed.
 19-13900k or greater.